-Men should seek medical advice from their healthcare team if they experience:
+Men should seek advice from their healthcare team if they experience:

-- Persistent bleeding from the operation site. - Uncontrolled pain. - ► A high temperature and shaking or feeling as if a bad cold is present which could be a sign of infection. - Swelling, redness or a foul smelling discharge at the operation site or penis. - ▶ Difficulty in passing urine.
+- Persistent bleeding from the operation site. - ▶ Uncontrolled pain. - A high temperature and shaking or feeling as if a bad cold is present which could be a sign of infection.